ki-tools/autopk/README.md

 Installation instructions:

-(1) Download and install Anaconda/miniconda.
+(1) If you don't have Python 3.7+, then download and install Anaconda/miniconda.

 (2) Make sure git is installed.